Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

-Having verified that our $\Delta$-learning approach can be used to predict HF phonon dispersions, we now turn to post-HF methods.
-In particular, we seek to investigate a range of quantum chemical methods referred to as MP2, CCSD and CCSD(T) theory.
-Fig.~\ref{fig:cphon} d) shows phonon dispersions at the level of $\Delta$ML(MP2) (gold area), $\Delta$ML(CCSD) (red dashed area), and $\Delta$ML(CCSD(T)) (brown dotted area).
-We first notice that the seed dependency of these methods is smaller than for $\Delta$ML(HF).
-This is attributed to the fact that these methods yield phonon frequencies that are closer to the ones obtained with DFT.
-We further corroborate this by observing that $\Delta$ML(MP2), the result closest to DFT, exhibits lower seed dependence, in particular at the L point at around 1000$\,$cm$^{-1}$ (which also exhibits the largest seed based spread overall).
 The main differences between $\Delta$ML(MP2), $\Delta$ML(CCSD) and $\Delta$ML(CCSD(T)) are observed for the optical modes at high frequencies. $\Delta$ML(CCSD) yields the highest frequencies for these modes and $\Delta$ML(CCSD(T)) is between DFT and $\Delta$ML(CCSD).
-Compared to experimental findings obtained using neutron scattering~\cite{cexp} (see $\Gamma$-X) and Raman spectroscopy~\cite{cgammaexp} (shown at $\Gamma$), CCSD(T) theory yields the most accurate results of all theories.
+Compared to experimental findings obtained using neutron scattering~\cite{cexp} (see $\Gamma$-X) and Raman spectroscopy~\cite{cgammaexp} (shown at $\Gamma$), $\Delta$ML(CCSD(T)) yields the most accurate results.
 This confirms expectations based on findings in molecular quantum chemistry~\cite{Bartlett2007}, where CCSD(T) also predicts vibrational frequencies with high accuracy.
 However, note that 200 single point CCSD(T) calculations for the studied supercell consume about 750.000 cpuhs.

-For further comparison, Fig.~\ref{fig:cphon} d) depicts QMC data at $\Gamma$~\cite{cqmcgamma}, which is also considered an accurate benchmark method, and agrees with our $\Delta$ML(CCSD) results.
-We note again that the highest acoustic modes at the L point features particularly large seed spreads, indicating that these results are less reliable due to the limited supercell size.
-Fig.~\ref{fig:cline} shows all individual seed results explicitly.
+For further comparison, Fig.~\ref{fig:cphon} d) depicts QMC data at $\Gamma$ (black plus)~\cite{cqmcgamma}, which is also considered an accurate benchmark method, and agrees with our $\Delta$ML(CCSD) results.

+We note again that the highest acoustic modes at the L point features particularly large seed-based spread, indicating that these results are less reliable due to the limited supercell size.